 Special Interest Groups

-In 2022 the Personalized medicine program has started with Special Interest Groups, aiming to stimulate collaboration on three specific topics: Patient centered care, Responsible innovation in personalized medicine and Intersectionality.
+In 2022 the Personalized medicine program has started with Special Interest Groups, aiming to stimulate collaboration on three specific topics: Patient centered care, Innovation and impact in personalized medicine and Diversity in health & care research.

 Patient centered care

-From the patients perspective we aim to connect researchers who are concerned with the development and implementation of Patient reported outcomes, Shared decision making and/or Positive health.
+From the patient's perspective we aim to connect researchers who are concerned with the development and implementation of measures, care models and research methodologies tailored towards the individual patient (patient reported outcomes, shared decision making).

 Senior program council